TourmalineCore/TourmalineCore.Articles/articles/en/react-curly-braces/react-curly-braces.md

   <img src="images/panda-5.png" width="40%">
 </p>

-And we’ll import this way:
+And we’ll import it this way:

 ```javascript
 import {